-Secure Simple Pairing greatly increases security, and is a mandatory security feature in the Bluetooth 2.1 specification.
+Secure Simple Pairing greatly increases security, and is a mandatory security feature in the Bluetooth 2.1 Specification.
 To protect against a 'man-in-the-middle' attack, the Numerical Comparison association model should be used whenever feasible.
-See Volume 1, Section 5.4 in the Bluetooth Core Specification, Version 2.1 + EDR.
+See Bluetooth 2.1+EDR Specification - Volume 1, Section 5.4.

-50.7 Pairing Button
+51.7 Pairing Button